Limit regimes of ice formation in turbulent supercooled water: Fluctuations

 We estimate fluctuations in the mechanical boundary layer by means of a simple Kraichnan model \cite{kraichnan68,falkovich01}, in a periodic 2D domain $[-1,1]\times [-1,1]$.
 We focus on the dynamics of the reacting fields $T_o$ and $C$.
 We take $x$ and $z$ as the horizontal and vertical coordinates, with $z=0$ the water surface and the periodic point $z=\pm 1$ the bottom of the boundary layer ($z=-L_S$ in the original units).
 The computation domain is thus split in two statistically equivalent mirror sub-domains at $-1<z<0$ and $0<z<1$.
 The situation is illustrated in Fig. \ref{schema1}.
 We continue to work with the dimensionless variables defined in Eq. (\ref{adimensional}).

 A boundary layer structure is imposed on the velocity fluctuations by means of a shape function $F=F(z)$.
-We write \beq u_x=\bar u_x-\partial_z\psi_F, \qquad u_z=\partial_x\psi_F, \eeq where $\psi_F(\r,t)=F(z)\psi(\r,t)$ and $\psi(\r,t)$ is zero-mean, spatially homogeneous and white in time, \beq \overline{\psi(\r,t)\psi(\r',t')}=\Psi(\r-\r')\delta(t-t'). \eeq We take for the shape function \beq F=\prod_{m\in\mathbb{Z}}\tanh[2\pi(z+m)] \eeq and for $\bar u_x(z)$ a sum of logarithms mimicking the mean velocity profile in a turbulent channel flow.
+We write \beq u_x=\bar u_x-\partial_z\psi_F, \qquad u_z=\partial_x\psi_F, \eeq where $\psi_F(\r,t)=F(z)\psi(\r,t)$ and $\psi(\r,t)$ is zero-mean, spatially homogeneous, and white in time, \beq \overline{\psi(\r,t)\psi(\r',t')}=\Psi(\r-\r')\delta(t-t'). \eeq We take for the shape function \beq F=\prod_{m\in\mathbb{Z}}\tanh[2\pi(z+m)] \eeq and for $\bar u_x(z)$ a sum of logarithms mimicking the mean velocity profile in a turbulent channel flow.

-We have chosen the shape function in such a way that $u_z(0)=0$ but $u_x(0)\ne 0$, as expected for the turbulent velocity at the free water surface.
+We chose the shape function in such a way that $u_z(0)=0$ but $u_x(0)\ne 0$, as expected for the turbulent velocity at the free water surface.
 The fact that $F'(0)\ne 0$, together with periodicity, require however that $F=0$ and therefore $u_z=0$ somewhere else in the domain.
-The choice $F(\pm 1)=0$ is the one which less affects the dynamics, although it somewhat spoils the interpretation of $z=\pm 1$ as the bottom of the mechanical boundary layer.
+The choice $F(\pm 1)=0$ is the one that less affects the dynamics, although it somewhat spoils the interpretation of $z=\pm 1$ as the bottom of the mechanical boundary layer.